Becoming You With Julie

 • Steamed brown rice + sautéed greens — A fast, comforting bowl with just enough richness and tang.

-• Roasted carrots, sweet potatoes, or grilled eggplant — Brush the glaze on in the last few minutes to help it caramelize.
+• Sweet potato wedges (air fryer) — Brush the glaze on in the last few minutes to help it caramelize.

 • Stir-fried rice noodles — Toss cooked noodles with a splash of the glaze for fast flavor (great with snow peas or mushrooms).

-• Grain bowls or veggie sushi — Use as a drizzle to finish the bowl or a dipping sauce to elevate even the simplest rolls.
+• Vegan egg roll in a bowl— Use as a drizzle to finish the bowl or a dipping sauce to elevate even the simplest rolls.

 • Let the glaze cool to room temperature, then store in an airtight container in the fridge for up to 4 days.